datguychen/My-Portfolio-Page/README.md

 # Why showcase only a part of my automation skills?

 Great question!
-My personal portfolio page is a much simpler project than a typical big company project, which means that it does not require a lot of different and complex testing appraches.
+My personal portfolio page is a much simpler project than a typical big company project.Consequently, the requisite testing methodologies are less diverse and intricate.